 What is the treatment for gestational diabetes?

-The good news is that gestational diabetes can be managed and treated to bring the risks to your pregnancy right down.
-Once it is diagnosed, you will have extra appointments and specialists who will help you navigate your pregnancy.
-The two main ways to manage gestational diabetes are through diet and exercise alone or through combining diet and exercise with medication.
+The good news is that gestational diabetes can be managed to reduce the risks to your pregnancy.
+Once it is diagnosed, you will have extra appointments and specialists who will help you during your pregnancy.
+The way to manage gestational diabetes is through diet and exercise to manage your weight or through combining diet and exercise with medication.

-Clinicians and researchers do not understand yet exactly why some women get gestational diabetes and others don't, but we know that there are some life and family factors that make it more likely in some women.
+We do not understand exactly why some women get gestational diabetes and others don't.
+But we do know that some factors increase the risk.

 Gestational diabetes can cause problems in pregnancy, but these risks can be reduced with careful management.

 Royal College of Obstetricians and Gynaecologists (2013) Gestational diabetes https://www.rcog.org.uk/globalassets/documents/patients/patient-information-leaflets/pregnancy/pi-gestational-diabetes.pdf